8891689/Sepolia-PoW-Faucet/README.md

 ps: This is a forked library.
 If you need to update the library regularly, please go to the original author:https://github.com/pk910/PoWFaucet

 Sepolia Testnet ETH is also for sale.
 1U buys 7 ETH.
 If interested, please contact me at 8891689@protonmail.com.
 Why am I selling?
-Due to the cumbersome verification process in the current market, the amount of testnet tokens I received was very small.
-I hope anyone interested will contact me.
-If you only need a small amount, please go directly to the Faucet to claim your tokens: https://sepolia-faucet.pk910.de/
+Due to the current cumbersome market verification process, the number of testnet tokens received is very small.
+Some websites are not giving out tokens even after registering, which is pure prank and deception.
+For your convenience, if you are interested, please contact me.
+If you only need a small amount of tokens, please go directly to Faucet to claim them: https://sepolia-faucet.pk910.de/
 # Why

 Faucets for ETH Testnets are spammed by bots.
 This faucet tries to reduce the efficiency of these automated requests by various protection methods.